vanderlee/colorpicker/README.md

 Triggered on each change, confirmation (click on OK button) and cancellation (click on Cancel, outside window or window close button) respectively.

-The event receives a jQuery event object, a data object containing the elements 'formatted' (with the color formatted according to `formatColor`) and the Colorpicker element that triggered the event.

-Note that select may be triggered in rapid succession when dragging the mouse across the map or bar and may be triggered without a change in color upon specific user interactions.

 ### stop(event, {formatted: ..., colorPicker: ...})
 Triggered when the user stops changing a control.
 This only affects the map